Escrava Isaura (1976 TV series): Escrava Isaura around the world

 Lucélia Santos became the first non-Chinese leading actress of a television show broadcast in the People's Republic of China.
 She received the China TV Golden Eagle Award for Best Foreign Actress in 1985.
 The Mandarin dub was produced by Beijing Television in 1984.
 This dub made it to Singapore where it was broadcast by SBC's Channel 8 in 1986, where it gained an original theme song for the Singaporean broadcast, composed by Tony Song, SBC's music director.
 It was the first soap opera aired in the Soviet Union in 1988–1989 (reduced to 15 hour-long episodes) and in Poland in 1985.
 The word fazenda (farm/hacienda) jokingly became a synonym for the small land plots used for dachas.
 In the show, fazenda is used as a synonym for plantation.

 It was broadcast in communist Albania in the 1980s, many parts of the series put together.
 Izaura is a famous name among babies born at that time, and so are few more names from the cast.
 Small FIAT police vans were for a while called "Isaura", a reference to the slave-like treatment that awaited most of those that were unlucky enough to ever be dragged into one.
 A running joke was that Tefta Cami, the minister of public instruction, went to the national TV station to see the last part of the series before anyone else.

 Escrava Isaura was also first telenovela broadcast in the former Socialist Federal Republic of Yugoslavia.
 It was broadcast with unexpected success in Serbia, Slovenia and Croatia in 1988.
 Although the series has been extremely successful, the telenovela craze in former Yugoslavian countries did not continue until ten years later with Kassandra in 1997.

-It was also broadcast in TVRI in Indonesia around 1986, and became the first ever telenovela program in Indonesian television idustry.
+It was also broadcast in TVRI in Indonesia around 1986, and became the first ever telenovela program in Indonesian television industry.

-The series was also the first telenovela broadcast in Algeria, where it aired under the title إيزورا (Isaura) dubbed to Arabic in a summer of the 1980s at on EPTV.
+The series was also the first telenovela broadcast in Algeria, where it aired under the title إيزورا (Isaura) dubbed to Arabic in a summer of the 1980s at on RTA.
 It has been extremely successful in the country at that time, especially among women.